ruthresh1/KafkaNotes/README.md

 * Leader election - if the lead broker fails, then zookeeper elects a leader among the remaining nodes

 ### Topic
 A Topic is a category/feed name to which records are stored and published.
 All Kafka records are organized into topics.
 Producer applications write data to topics and consumer applications read from topics.
+Similar to a table in a database (without all the constraints), one can have as many topics as you want.
+It is identified by its name.
+They are split into Partitions.

 ### Broker
 A Kafka broker is modelled as KafkaServer that hosts topics.
 It receives messages from producers and stores them on disk keyed by unique offset.